-This information is processed in accordance to our Registrant Sample Audit policy and isn’t shared with any third parties.
+This information is processed in accordance with our Registrant Sample Audit policy.
 The results are recorded on the registrant’s record on our database and any hard copy or electronic copy is destroyed within one year of the audit report completion.

 We collect this data and run these processes in order to carry out our membership and regulatory functions